Reset filters

 Author(s): Cerqueira RC, Leonard PB, da Silva LG, Bager A, Clevenger AP, Jaeger JAG, Grilo C

 The negative effects of roads on wildlife populations are a growing concern.
 Movement corridors and road-kill data are typically used to prioritize road segments for mitigation measures.
-Some research suggests that locations where animals move across roads ...
+Some research suggests that locations where animals move across roads following corridors coincide with locations where they are often killed by vehicles.
+Other research ...

 Article GUID: 33469694